andyl/vagrant_base/README.md

 directory to another directory (like `ansible`), then edit the `Vagrantfile` to change the `provisioning_path`.

+## Preparing a new Base Box

+Run these commands:

+    vagrant ssh -c util/x-ansible/bin/boxprep
+    vagrant package

+Your new base box will be written to `package.box`.
+You can share your base box publically on Ansible Cloud, or keep it local for private use.

 ## Support

 Contact Andy if you have questions or would like a hand getting up to speed.